Facebook launches original video content in redesigned Watch tab

 Watch features personalized recommendations of live and recorded shows to watch, plus categories like “Most Talked About,” “What’s Making People Laugh” and “Shows Your Friends Are Watching.”
 Publishers can also share their shows to the News Feed to help people discover them.
 A Watchlist feature lets you subscribe to updates on new episodes of your favorite shows.
 Fans can connect with each other and creators through a new feature that links shows to Groups.

 Facebook says it plans to roll out access to Watch to more users and more content creators soon, starting with the rest of the U.S. before expanding internationally.
+Users with access will see a TV-shapred Watch button in the bottom navigation bar of Facebook’s main app that opens the new video hub.

-It admits that “we’ve also funded some shows” as examples, but notes that these are only a small percentage of all the available shows.
+Facebook admits that “we’ve also funded some shows” as examples, but notes that these are only a small percentage of all the available shows.
 “We want any publisher/creator who is interested to be able to create a show in the future,” a Facebook spokesperson tells me.
 “So there will be hundreds of shows at launch, and we’ll hopefully scale to thousands.”

-Business Insider reported some leaked details about the redesign earlier today, but pegged the launch of original programming as starting August 28th when the shows will begin to roll out tomorrow.
+Business Insider reported some leaked details about the redesign earlier today, but pegged the launch of original programming as starting August 28th, when the shows actually will begin to roll out tomorrow.

 What Facebook’s First Shows Look Like